openworld42/QemuJuicy/README.md

 .

-## QemuJuicy is still alpha, features may be missing
+#### QemuJuicy is still alpha and under development, features may be missing

-(come back here to watch the progress in 2-3 weeks)
+(if you miss something, come back here to watch the progress in 2-3 weeks or create an issue on Github)

-.

 .

 **QemuJuicy** is a graphical user interface to run [QEMU](https://github.com/qemu/qemu) (a virtual machine emulator).
 QEMU can run on many operating systems and on a lot of CPUs by software emulation - e.g. Linux on Windows, Windows on Unix, Suse under Ubuntu, Debian on macOS, all on Linux, ARM CPUs, and others.